- American Physical Society Sites

 A manuscript prepared by the nominee describing the thesis research; the manuscript may not exceed 1,500 words (excluding figures and references).

 An abstract prepared by the nominee that is suitable for publication in the DAMOP Bulletin; the abstract may not exceed 1,300 characters.
-The name of the thesis supervisor and the institution indicated in a footnote.
+The name of the thesis supervisor and the graduate institution indicated in a footnote.

 A copy of the candidate's curriculum vitae.